xma711/notebook/math/taylor_series/README.md

 The above explanation is easy in terms of mathematics, but how about the physical meaning?

 Let's take one example. f(x) = e^x. as de(x)/dx = e^x
-by applying taylor series, we have e^x = e^0 + e^0 x + 1/2 e^0 x^2 + 1/3! e^0 x^3 + ... (equation 1)
+by applying Taylor series, we have e^x = e^0 + e^0 x + 1/2 e^0 x^2 + 1/3! e^0 x^3 + ... (equation 1)
 which is  e^x = 1 + x + 1/2 x^2 + 1/3! x^3 + ...
 Okay let's take the first 4 terms to make an approximation.
 When x = 1, LHS = 2.718, RHS = 2.67 which is pretty close to the LHS already.
 When x = 0.1, LHS = 1.105170, RHS = 1.105167 which is even more closer to LHS.

-We can see that when x is smaller, the first 4 terms are better approxmators.
+We can see that when x is smaller, the first 4 terms are better approximators.
 Let's take a look at equation 1 again, what does it mean by the RHS?
 It actually means that we take one point x = 0 and then use this point to calculate f(0), f'(0), f''(0) ...,
 and then from these terms we try to multiply them with a term that has something to do a delta x (which happens to be x in this case).
-If this delta x is smaller, the less terms in the taylor series are needed to approximate the true results.
+If this delta x is smaller, the less terms in the Taylor series are needed to approximate the true results.

 Can we take a "reference" from other value instead of x=0?
 The answer is yes.